 How to Get Started Automating Your Accounting

-What sucessful adoption really means is having a clear process.
-Map out the workflow and determine which activities are repetetive but low in variance that you can automate.
+What successful adoption really means is having a clear process.
+Map out the workflow and determine which activities are repetitive but low in variance that you can automate.
 Focus on use cases where you can achieve quick wins — low cycle times, high error rates, or heavy manual effort.
 Define your data standards and taxonomy tightly so downstream systems can interpret the transactions in a consistent manner.
 Automate a small portion of some process.
 Measure your results (time savings, errors eliminated, compliance strengthened), and iterate based on what you learned.

 Change management and skills evolution

 Automation transforms jobs rather than destroys them.
 Finance professionals require new skills: data literacy, basic analytics and the capability to validate model outputs.
 Training and speaking clearly about it will smooth the transition: explain what tasks are being automated, why that’s happening, and how people’s jobs will be transformed into supervisory or insight-crafting roles.
-Form interdisciplinary teams with members from finance, operations and IT who can ensure that automation fits in the business context and are feasible technically.
+Form interdisciplinary teams with members from finance, operations and IT who can ensure that automation fits in the business context and is feasible technically.

 Risks, governance, and ethical considerations